 Visualise Your New Body

-Maintaining a food diary is less restrictive and allows you to see if your diet is varied and if it contains enough fruits and vegetables.
+Maintaining a food diary is less restrictive and allows you to determine how varied your diet actually is.

 Do Not Go Shopping When You’re Hungry